Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Results

 The \ac{GMPPI} controller set up with parameters from \refsec{sec:result_params} is compared to an existing standalone implementation of MPPI~\cite{minarik2024} and a standalone implementation of the SE(3) controller~\cite{lee2010se3}.
 Three additional configurations of \ac{GMPPI} are included to verify the contribution of each of the key features to the overall performance of the controller.
 The ``no SE(3)'' variant has a configuration modified with $K_{SE3} = 0$, disabling the geometric rollouts.
 The ``const $\Delta{t}$'' variant includes $\vect{n} = [(n_{\text{exp}})_{\times N}]$, which equalizes the timestep lengths in all time steps of all rollouts.
 Finally, the ``const noise'' variant has all costs and noise parameters set to be constant for all time steps of all rollouts.

 The results are shown in \reftab{tab:traj_results}.
 The proposed \ac{GMPPI} controller shows on average a 31\% reduction in position \ac{RMSE} over the existing \ac{MPPI} implementation~\cite{minarik2024} for agile trajectories.
-In the ''Hover`` trajectory, a 97\% and 98\% reduction of maximum velocity and acceleration respectively has been achieved. \ac{GMPPI} exhibits only a 20\% higher position \ac{RMSE} than the standalone SE(3) controller, while being capable of obstacle avoidance.
+In the ''Hover`` trajectory, a 97\% and 98\% reduction of maximum velocity and acceleration respectively has been achieved. \ac{GMPPI} exhibits a 20\% higher position \ac{RMSE} than the standalone SE(3) controller.
+This is an effect introduced by the \ac{GMPPI} cost function, which must consider all rollout trajectories, including the ones dedicated to exploring the space for obstacle-free areas.
+In return for this small decrease in precision, the ability to avoid obstacles on the controller level is gained, which is critical for avoiding the risk of controller short-cutting, especially in agile flights.
 The \ac{RMSE} of heading has been reduced compared to the previous \ac{MPPI} implementation~\cite{minarik2024} by an average of almost 88\%.
 These improvements are driven by features presented in \refsec{sec:methodology}.
-In particular, the integration of geometric rollouts significantly improves performance across all tested trajectories, while the dynamic time step length and changing parameters improve hovering stability at the cost of slightly increased position \ac{RMSE} in agile trajectories.
+In particular, they highlight the synergy between SE(3) and \ac{MPPI} control described in \refsec{subsec:se3}.
+The combination of these methods yields an obstacle-aware controller retaining most of the precision of the standalone SE(3) controller.